 SR. NO. AREA EXAMINED OBSERVATIONS/FINDINGS 1.
 Whether the Company has system in place to process all the accounting transactions through IT system?
-If yes, the implications of processing of accounting transactions outside IT system on the integrity of the accounts along with the financial implications, if any, may be stated. e partially through system with human intervention and partially Γ direct feeding manually.
+If yes, the implications of processing of accounting transactions outside IT system on the integrity of the accounts along with the financial implications, if any, may be stated.
+The Company has system of processing of accounting transactions partially through system with human intervention and partially by direct feeding manually.
+Various calculations in accordance with the requirements of Ind AS such as Amortized cost using effective interest rate, calculation of lease liability etc. needs to be processed through IT System, any manual intervention can lead to passing of wrong entries in the system and would directly affect the financial statements.
+Presently, said working have been maintained manually and verified by us.
 2. Whether there is any restructuring of an existing loan or cases of waiver / write off of debts / loans / interest etc. made by a lender to the Company due to the Company's inability to repay the loan?
 If yes, the financial impact may be stated.
-Whether such cases are properly accounted for? (in case, lender is a Government company, then its direction is also applicable for statutory auditor of lender company).
-There is no case of restructuring / waiver/ write off of debts / loans / interest reported by the management and / or observed during our audit of the year.
+Whether such cases are properly accounted for? (in case, lender is a Government company, then its direction is also applicable for statutory auditor of lender company). loans / interest reported by the management and / or observed during our audit of the year.
 3. Whether funds (grants/subsidy etc.) received / receivable for specific schemes from Central / State Government or its agencies were properly accounted for / utilized as per its terms and condition?
 List the cases of deviations.
 There is no case of funds i.e., grants, subsidy etc. received / receivable for specific schemes from Central / State Government or its agencies reported by the management and / or observed during our audit of the year.